-Other established churches in South Africa include the Methodist Church, the Church of the Province of Southern Africa (Anglican Church), the various Lutheran and Presbyterian churches and the Congregational Church.
+Other established churches in South Africa include the Methodist Church, the Church of the Province of Southern Africa (Anglican Church), various Lutheran and Presbyterian churches and the Congregational Church.

-Together with others they form the nucleus of the SACC.
 Although the different Baptist groups are not large, they represent a strong church tradition.
+Together these churches form the nucleus of the SACC.